ArnaudValmary/py_dictflat/doc/06_rename_fields.md

 #### Rename ALL field names

-You could rename all fields using the "`RENAME_ALL`" special key and un function to do this.
+You could rename all fields using the "`ALL`" special key and un function to do this.

 The "`Callable`" dictionnary key function signature is: